RedisLabs/redislabs-docs/content/rs/administering/database-operations/database-backup.md

 Before you configure backups to an FTP server, make sure that:

-- The RS instance has network connectivity to the FTP server.
+- The RS cluster has network connectivity to the FTP server.
 - The user that you specify in the FTP server location has read and write priviledges.

 To backup to an FTP server, enter the FTP server location in the format: